 This article was written in collaboration with Endowus.
 All views expressed in this article are the independent opinion of DollarsAndSense.sg based on our research.
 DollarsAndSense.sg is not liable for any financial losses that may arise from any transactions and readers are encouraged to do their own due diligence.
 You can view our full editorial policy here.
+The article was updated on 8 April 2021 to reflect the lower initial amount required to open an Endowus account

 Since their introduction in Singapore, robo-advisory platforms have been widely accepted by Singapore investors, both new and experienced.
 Based on our latest count, at least 11 financial institutions and financial technology (FinTech) firms offer robo-advisory investment services for investors in Singapore.